Long-Running Music Box Restaurant Moves To New Cedar Square, Eventually Becomes Home To Golden Lion

 I think this is a great place to go for a night out, but if no one bothers to take the time to look into the type of situation the old standby “it will never happen here” will end up being headlines in the Watertown Times.

-With the expansion of Fort Drum and opening of the Salmon Run Mall in the mid-1980’s, the Golden Lion would face much more competition and a changing clientele–
+With the expansion of Fort Drum and the opening of the Salmon Run Mall in the mid-1980s, the Golden Lion would face much more competition and a changing clientele–

 Another popular bar and restaurant among the military, The Golden Lion, 1116 Arsenal St., has not had a surge in business like that experienced during the summer when the National Guard trains at Fort Drum, owner Richard J. Wells said.
 However, business has remained steady during the normally slow winter, he said.

-Unfortunately, in the long run the changes proved to be not enough.
-The Golden Lion would close temporarily in 1991 for three months, reopening with new management and a focus on Chinese-American cuisine.
-The venture lasted all of eight months with the restaurant closing for good in 1992.
+Unfortunately, in the long run, the changes proved to be not enough.
+The Golden Lion closed temporarily in 1991 for three months, reopening with new management and a focus on Chinese-American cuisine.
+The venture lasted all of eight months, with the restaurant closing for good in 1992.

 During the Golden Lion’s early days as a restaurant, before the venture into Chinese-American fare, it drew a lot of reservists training on Fort Drum.
 Those customers seemed to dry up when the base was expanded in the mid-1980’s, he said, and the full time soldiers were younger and had less money to spend.